ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 1. The RS receives the token-related information TOKEN_INFO, in accordance with what is specified by the used profile of ACE (see {{sec-token-hash-input-motivation-rs}}).

 2. The RS assumes that the Client received the access token in an AS-to-Client response encoded in CBOR (see {{sec-token-hash-input-c-as-cbor}}).
-Hence, the RS assumes TOKEN_INFO to be the binary representation of the access token.
+Hence, the RS assumes TOKEN_INFO to be the binary representation of the tagged access token with the CWT as innermost tag content (as per {{sec-issuing-access-tokens-as}}).

 3. The RS verifies the access token as per {{Section 5.10.1.1 of RFC9200}}.
 If the verification fails, then the RS does not discard the access token yet, and it instead moves to step 4.